 \section{Introduction}

 The study of Laplacians on fractals and their spectral properties constitutes a cornerstone of analysis on fractals, a field largely pioneered by Kigami \cite{K2,K4}.
 Unlike their Euclidean counterparts, Laplacians on fractals exhibit a wealth of novel and unexpected phenomena, leading to a rich and distinct spectral theory \cite{FS, Ka1,Ka2,K3,KL, Sh, Sh2, T}.
-Among these phenomena, the intricate oscillatory behavior of eigenfunctions — such as the distribution and growth of their local extrema — remains a topic of profound interest.
+Among these phenomena, the intricate oscillatory behavior of eigenfunctions — such as the distribution and growth of their local extrema — remains a topic of considerable interest.

-In the classical setting of a smooth, compact Riemannian manifold (or a bounded Euclidean domain with suitable boundary conditions), the celebrated Courant nodal domain theorem \cite{CH} provides a fundamental upper bound on the number of nodal domains of an eigenfunction, which in turn implies an upper bound for its local extrema.
+In the classical setting of a smooth compact Riemannian manifold (or a bounded Euclidean domain with suitable boundary conditions), the celebrated Courant nodal domain theorem \cite{CH} provides a fundamental upper bound on the number of nodal domains of an eigenfunction (where a nodal domain means a maximal connected region on which the eigenfunction does not change sign), which, in a nonrigorous sense, hints at a heuristic upper bound for the number of local extrema.
 Moreover, the Hörmander-type estimates \cite{Ho} show that the $L^\infty$-norm of an eigenfunction grows at most polynomially with the eigenvalue.
-These results paint a picture of eigenfunctions whose complexity increases in a controlled and predictable manner as the energy (eigenvalue) increases.
+These results give a picture of eigenfunctions whose geometric complexity increases in a controlled and predictable manner as the energy (eigenvalue) increases.

 The landscape on fractals is quite different.
 The existence of pre-localized eigenfunctions — eigenfunctions that vanish identically on the boundary along with their normal derivatives — is a hallmark of fractals \cite{K3,K4}.
 Such eigenfunctions can be highly localized and give rise to a cascade of new eigenfunctions through a localization process.
 This structure fundamentally alters the asymptotic distribution of eigenvalues and the qualitative behavior of eigenfunctions.
 Consequently, classical tools and intuition from elliptic PDEs often fail, necessitating new frameworks for understanding the fine properties of eigenfunctions on fractals.